Helping Motorcyclists Who Were Rear-Ended in Phoenix and Surrounding Areas in Arizona, Including Kingman, Bullhead City, and Mohave County

 Arizona follows the comparative negligence rule.
 Under this theory, your damages are reduced by your percentage of fault.
 Therefore, the defense has incentive to push the blame on you.
 For example, the defense might claim that you should not have put on your brakes while a car followed behind you or you could have taken action to prevent the crash.
 In truth, a rear-end crash is usually unavoidable, unless you focused on what was happening behind you rather than on anticipating potential dangers ahead, which would be imprudent.

-Our law firm considers why the motorist failed to brake in time to avoid hitting you.
+Our Phoenix rear-end motorcycle accident lawyers considers why the motorist failed to brake in time to avoid hitting you.
 Commonly, the driver was texting, on the phone, or otherwise distracted.
 Speed also may be a factor, with the motorist unable to stop upon realizing the upcoming traffic had slowed or halted.
 Impairment is often a factor in the motorist’s inattentiveness and delayed reaction.

 When a Biker Hits a Vehicle in Front